azizbekasadov/uzh-digfintools-research/README.md

 ## Project Overview

 This project examines the effects of market shocks on a Markowitz-optimized portfolio.
 The Markowitz model, or mean-variance optimization, is a foundational approach to portfolio selection that aims to maximize returns for a given level of risk.
-However, it is based on historical data and assumes market conditions remain stable over time.
-This research investigates how sudden market events—commonly referred to as "market shocks"—disrupt the performance of an optimized portfolio.
+It assumes that market conditions remain stable over time.
+This research investigates how sudden market events—commonly referred to as "market shocks" affects the performance of optimized portfolios.

 ### Main Findings:
 - **Market shocks** significantly alter the risk-return dynamics, often resulting in suboptimal performance of the portfolio initially designed under normal conditions.